donat-b/ansible-nginx/README.md

 # the “Content-Length” request header field
 nginx_max_body_size: 2M

+# Sets the maximum number of simultaneous connections that can be opened by a
+# worker process.
+nginx_worker_connections: 512

-# Enables or disables emitting nginx version in error messages and in the “Server” response header field
+# Enables or disables emitting nginx version in error messages and in
+# the “Server” response header field
 nginx_server_tokens: yes

 # List of packages to install